JCSDA/jedi-docs/docs/jedi-components/ioda/introduction.rst

 .. note::

-   Some observation quantities, for example many satellite instrument measurements, result from a vertical (column) integration thus eliminating the vertical dimension.
+   Some observation quantities have been derived from integrations that effectively eliminate the vertical dimension (for example, satellite observations of radiance, brightness temperature, GNSSRO, etc.)
+   These observations typically have horizontal spatial and temporal coordinates (x,y,t) associated with each observation value.
-   In these cases, the location is an (x,y,t) tuple instead where the z component is not necessary.
+   In these cases, the location is an (x,y,t) tuple instead where the z component is not present.

 Because of the sparse nature of the observation data, these data are viewed within JEDI as 2D arrays (variables versus locations) and the associated location values (the x, y, z, t coordinate values) are treated as meta data.
 Location #1 is a particular combination of x, y, z, t values, location #2 is another combination of x, y, z, t values, and so forth.